sass/sass-spec/README.md

 Then those tests will be marked as skipped if you run sass-spec and pass the `--impl NAME` option (E.g. in this case `--impl libsass`)

+The `--interactive` mode will provide marking a test as pending for the current implementation as a remedy for many types of spec failures.

 ## Known Issues